 Specsavers Support Office staff will also be volunteering to assist The Fred Hollows Foundation in hosting the Sight Simulation Dome during the event.
 The Dome is a unique interactive experience that will help Coastrekkers understand the Foundation’s work and how donated funds are being used.
 It will allow participants to experience views of, for example, Portsea Beach through the eyes of someone afflicted with cataract, glaucoma or diabetic retinopathy, and help them appreciate the difference that sight-restoring treatment can make in the lives of such patients.

-The Fred Hollows Foundation is a development organisation that works in more than 25 countries, helping to train and empower local eye doctors, nurses and health workers to create a sustainable system of care in the communities that need it most.
+The Fred Hollows Foundation is an international development organisation that works in more than 25 countries, helping to train and empower local eye doctors, nurses and health workers to create a sustainable system of care in the communities that need it most.

 Specsavers shares the Foundation’s vision of ensuring everyone has access to high-quality, affordable eye health, and has raised more than $2 million for the Foundation through the Specsavers Community Program.
 Australian and New Zealand Specsavers stores donate a portion of their glasses sales to local charity partners as well as to The Fred Hollows Foundation.